How to Set Up Custom Error Pages in Plesk on Windows Server

 - Click OK.

-- You will be taken back to the Websites & Domains page with a successful notification on top of the page.
+- You will be taken back to the Websites & Domains page with a successful notification at the top of the page.

 √ Information: The settings were successfully updated.

-Once you have Custom Error Pages turned on, you can then edit the existing error documents, set them up, or create new ones.
+Once Custom Error Pages are turned on, you can edit, configure, or create new error documents.

 Step 2: Configure the Custom Error Pages